Fugging, Upper Austria: Popularity and notoriety

-Fugging is best known for the four traffic signs at the entrances to the village, beside which many English-speaking tourists have had their photograph taken because of the profane English word with the same spelling as the former name.
-British and US soldiers based in nearby Salzburg noticed the name after World War II and began to travel to the village to have their photos taken beside the signs.
-The local residents, the Fuckingers, were bemused, as they had not previously been aware of the meaning of their village's name in English.
+Fugging is best known for the four traffic signs at the entrances to the village, beside which many English-speaking tourists have had their photograph taken because of its former name of "Fucking".
+British and United States soldiers based in nearby Salzburg noticed the name after World War II and began to travel to the village to have their photos taken beside the signs.
+The local residents were bemused, as they had not previously been aware of the meaning of their village's name in English.
 During the second half of the 20th century and the early 21st century, the number of tourists visiting the village increased, including the occasional tour bus.

 The village is especially popular with British tourists; as a local tour guide explained: "The Germans all want to see Mozart's house in Salzburg; the Americans want to see where The Sound of Music was filmed; the Japanese want Hitler's birthplace in Braunau; but for the British, it's all about Fucking."
 Augustina Lindlbauer, the manager of an area guesthouse, said that the area had lakes, forests, and vistas worth visiting, but there was an "obsession with Fucking", and she had to explain to a British tourist "that there were no Fucking postcards".
 The English meaning of its name also resulted in the village being the butt of jokes in popular media.
 The Grand Tour featured the village in the 2017 episode "[censored] to [censored]", as part of a road trip from Wank via Kissing, Petting, and Fucking to Wedding.
 In 2019, Norwegian broadcasting company NRK Sport produced a comedic tourism video on Fucking.
 Released on YouTube, the video consists of the reporter and the former Melodi Grand Prix Junior presenter Nicolay Ramm both advertising the village's attractions and listing off a large number of double entendres based on its name.

 The road signs were commonly stolen as souvenirs, and cost some 300 euros to replace.
-In 2005 theft-resistant welded signs were installed, secured in concrete.
-The Mayor of Tarsdorf said that tourists were still welcome, though the local police chief emphasised that "we will not stand for the Fucking signs being removed.
+In 2005, theft-resistant welded signs were installed, secured in concrete.
+The mayor of Tarsdorf said that tourists were still welcome, though the local police chief emphasised that "we will not stand for the Fucking signs being removed.
 It may be very amusing for you British, but Fucking is simply Fucking to us.
 What is this big Fucking joke?
 It is puerile."
 One resident set up a website selling T-shirts featuring the signs, with the slogan "I like Fucking in Austria", but shut it down after other residents disapproved.

 In 2009, the village said it would install surveillance cameras to deter tourists from continuing to attempt to steal the road signs.
-The mayor said that he would prefer not to see the village featured in the press anymore: "Just leave [us] alone".
+Many methods were taken, which include screwing the signs to pedestals without much success.
+The mayor said that he would prefer not to see the village featured in the press anymore: "Just leave us alone".